The Most Epic Ski Trips Within 2 Hours of Denver

 Distance from airport: 89 miles (1-hour 45-minute drive)

 Winter Park’s 166 trails (and unchartered backcountry terrain) are divided into distinct areas.
-The namesake segment is evenly divided by skill level, and the others largely serve specific niches -- Discovery Park for beginners, Parsenn Bowl for wide open cruisers and steep seekers, Mary Jane for mogul enthusiasts, and Eagle Wind for cliff jumpers and glade cravers.
-There is an unquestionable giddiness that falls over you once you get out of the bumper-to-bumper traffic on I-70, but another of Winter Park’s winning features is that on the weekends, you can take a train directly to the base area from Denver’s Union Station.
-Once you’re there, it’s pretty well self-contained with a walkable village and free local shuttle.
+The namesake segment is evenly divided by skill level, and the others largely serve specific niches—Discovery Park for beginners, Parsenn Bowl for wide open cruisers and steep seekers, Mary Jane for mogul enthusiasts, and Eagle Wind for cliff jumpers and glade cravers.
+Though you may have to battle the infamous I-70 ski traffic to get there, once you arrive it’s pretty well self-contained with a walkable village and free local shuttle.
+Everything, including tickets and rentals, needs to be booked at least 48 hours in advance so planning is essential.

 Distance from airport: 60 miles (1-hour drive)